If you’re trying to improve movement during stroke rehabilitation, then these stroke recovery tools can help.

 6. Stability Ball with Base

-Stability balls are a great tool for improving core strength after stroke.
+Stability balls are great tools for improving core strength after stroke.
 If you’re trying to improve balance, then strengthening your core is essential.

 Since many stroke survivors struggle with balance after stroke, you can improve safety by getting a base with your stability ball.